persondoingstuff/Songtwister/README.md

 ## Installation and Getting  Started

+Dependencies:

-Dependencies: a recent version of Python 3, ffmpeg and git.
+- A recent version of Python 3, ffmpeg and git.
+- The python packages PyDub, PyYAML and Jinja2, along with their dependencies.

+It is recommended to install the script in a virtual environment.

 Linux, and probably Mac OS: